Church of Negrentino

 Cities & Monuments

-The church of Negrentino is one of the most remarkable ones in Ticino.
+The church of Negrentino, originally dedicated to S. Ambrogio Vecchio (today in S. Carlo), is one of the most remarkable ones in Ticino.
 The blissful location, the Romanesque architecture and rich artistic decorations are what make it so unique.
 Surrounded by fields at an altitude of 850 meters, isolated and facing a cliff that opens onto a vast panorama, this example of Ticino's Romanesque and Lombard architecture preserves a timeless charm.
 Visiting Negrentino also offers the occasion for a first introduction to the Blenio Valley, nicknamed the valle del sole (Valley of the Sun).

-The gracious church, also known as the church of S. Ambrogio Vecchio, is accessible on foot in a few minutes from Leontica by crossing a modern gangway (recently installed to ease access to this important monument).
+The gracious church is accessible on foot in a few minutes from Leontica by crossing a modern gangway (recently installed to ease access to this important monument).
 The keys to access this place of worship are available at the village's tavern (osteria).

 The building, built in the 11th century and mentioned for the first time in 1224, is located on the ancient transit route of the Nara Pass which connects two valleys: Blenio and Leventina.
 The bell tower, detached from the main body of the church, is probably from the following century.